MikeSmithLabTeam/particletracker/README.md

     - git clone https://github.com/MikeSmithLabTeam/particletracker
     - cd particletracker
     - uv sync --editable .

+If you run the command below then a pre-commit hook is activated which makes sure tests are run.

+    - pre-commit install

+The github repo is configured to run tests. `ptdev` branch will just report the results, main will reject pushes / merges which don't pass.

 ## To add as a dependency to another pip repository